 If you like wildlife, but don’t want an out and out wildlife tour visiting the main tiger parks then we have a few little gems up our sleeves.
 Chambal Safari is located around an hour away from Agra and is ideal for birdwatchers, but also you can spot gharial crocodiles, Gangetic dolphins, water turtles and otters.
 Jawai is a wonderful luxury camp in Rajasthan is one of the best places in India to spot leopard so perfect to include on a cultural vacation to India.
 The Sarai at Toria is located close to Panna National Park which has a wonderful range of wildlife and also close to the Chandela Temples of Khajuraho.

 Spa and wellness retreats

 India is famous for its ancient wellness techniques such as Ayurveda, and some of the world’s best destination spas and wellness retreats can be found here.
-In the Himalayas, look at either Ananda in the Himalayas or Vana Malso Estate.
+In the Himalayas, look at Ananda in the Himalayas.
 To the south and especially for those who want yoga, consider Shreyas near Bangalore or Neeleshwar Hermitage on the Keralan coast.